A problem-solution approach

 6-Developing the action plan:

-Speaking English through authentic situations, guided
+Speaking English through authentic situations, guided and free

-help learners to develop their speaking skill.
+develop their speaking skill.

 7-Acting and assessing progress:

-We started our remedial work plan collaboratively
+We started our remedial work plan collaboratively through

-practice for learners to work in pairs to ask and
+to work in pairs to ask and answer questions through using

-acting, CDs, songs, music, games, realia and
+gestures, pointing, acting, CDs, songs, music, games, realia

-authentic material and situations.
-Assessment
+and authentic material and situations.
+Assessment went side

-went side by side.
+by side.

 8-Solving the problem.

-Learners became good speakers when they used
+Learners became good speakers when they used and

-and functioned the language.
+functioned the language.

-I can pass EDX experiences, experiences of my study
+I can pass EDX experiences, experiences of my study in

-my colleagues in the USA.
+colleagues in the USA.

 Problem-based Learning method.

-Other Methods of
+Other Methods of teaching

 1. Direct Analogy Method